Nov 2009

 Moreover, a course like Narita to Perth by airplane, Perth to Sydney by train which is organised by yourself and Perth to London by airplane is counted as three segments.
 So called "a surface section" which means a section you organise the transportation by yourself is permitted but it wastes your right for a flight.

-• You must make a route which crosses the Pacific Ocean and the Atlantic Ocean only one time each and returns to the original country.
+Besides these, there are restrictions on the minimum number of the flights and days of the trip but they are just meaningless for longtime travellers. - You must make a route which crosses the Pacific Ocean and the Atlantic Ocean only one time each and returns to the original country.
 Besides you cannot go back to the continent which you have visited except for the return home.

 This makes a "round the world trip" horizontally.
-There are some differences about the prohibition of reverse trips between oneworld and Star Alliance.
+There are some differences about the prohibition of reverse trips between oneworld and Star Alliance. - You can book flights with open status with a fixed route.

 The departure date must be fixed but the others can remain open.
 Therefore, what you need do at the very first is decide the exact course and departure date.
 Besides with a certain amount of charge, you could make an amendment to the course as well.
 Nevertheless, leaving the flights open is not really recommended.
-Read the next section for the details.
+Read the next section for the details. - Its booking class differs from the ones of full-fare bookings.

 There are special reservation classes for the round the world tickets and although there are availabilities for full-fare rates, the confirmation of the booking is not always guaranteed.
 Thus it is risky to keep the flights open and you should fix the date as soon as possible.
-Otherwise you should set tentative dates and modify them later as the schedule can be changed flexibly.
+Otherwise you should set tentative dates and modify them later as the schedule can be changed flexibly. - Its price is way cheaper than the total amount of individual flights.

 Despite this level of flexibility, their economy tickets are available from $US 3,000 approx. and even first is only about $US 12,000.
 Some taxes and charges will be added with the rate of the registration date though.